 Anchor Artifacts – Authenticated Holocaust Rail Car & Sherman Tank

 In 2007, the Holocaust Documentation & Education Center acquired a rail car from Poland.
-Today, it is housed just a few blocks from the Center and is available to students and other groups for tours, by appointment.

 History of our Rail Car

 - Rail car shipped from Gdynia, Poland and arrived at Port Everglades on January 25, 2007

 - On February 13, 2007, an official unveiling was held at the Broward County Convention Center.

 - Students in grades 6 and above are welcome to come with their classes.
 Arrangements can be made through the Center’s office.

 - Tours of the rail car are available to students, organizations and individuals, by appointment.
 Please contact the Center for more information.

 - From September 2007 until November 2011, the rail car has undergone major restoration and preservation to restore the rail car to its wartime state.